-Lock period is the amount of time a mortgage rate lock remains in effect before it expires.
+The amount of time a mortgage rate lock stays in effect.

 Lock period is the length of time a mortgage rate lock remains valid before it expires.